6 Link Building Myths That Can Blow a Hole in Your Rankings

 The most convenient way is to check Google’s Webmaster Guidelines.
 You’ll find most of your answers there.

 For a link building newbie all the info can be confusing so we will at least let you know the 6 leading link building myths to watch out for.
-Be aware – some of them may even get you penalized.
+Be aware – some of them may even destroy your rankings beyond recovery.

 1. Link building is dead